 ESMA will monitor the level of internalised settlement based on the reports received by ESMA under Article 9 of CSDR, and the level of CSD settlement efficiency based on the reports sent to ESMA by the CSD competent authorities on a voluntary basis (prior to the entry into force of the CSDR settlement discipline regime).
-Additionally, the Authority will develop guidance and other supervisory convergence mechanisms related to CSDR requirements, in particular in relation to the settlement discipline regime.
+Additionally, the Authority will develop guidance and other supervisory convergence mechanisms related to CSDR requirements, in particular in relation to the settlement discipline regime (delivery may be delayed).
 Furthermore, ESMA will initiate its first peer review exercise on CSD supervision.

-Guidance on implementation of CCP requirements Execution and finalisation of annual EU-wide CCP stress test Preparation and execution of annual peer review on CCP supervision Guidance on EMIR implementation of the changes introduced under Refit Main outputs Annual report on the supervisory measures and penalties imposed by NCAs on market participants' compliance with EMIR Guidelines on the common procedures and methodologies for the supervisory review and evaluation process for CCPs Guidance on CSDR implementation, in particular in relation to the settlement discipline regime Initiation of the first peer review on CSD supervision
+Guidance on implementation of CCP requirements Execution and finalisation of annual EU-wide CCP stress test Preparation and execution of annual peer review on CCP supervision (may be slightly delayed) Guidance on EMIR implementation of the changes introduced under Refit (may be delayed) Annual report on the supervisory measures and penalties Main outputs imposed by NCAs on market participants' compliance with EMIR (may be delayed) Guidelines on the common procedures and methodologies for the supervisory review and evaluation process for CCPs (see Annex I for revised deadline) Guidance on CSDR implementation, in particular in relation to the settlement discipline regime (may be delayed) Initiation of the first peer review on CSD supervision